UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 ## Shared storage

 All FRIDA nodes have access to a limited amount of shared data storage.
 For performance reasons it is served by a raid0 backend.
 Note that FRIDA does not provide automatic backups, these are entirely in the domain of the end user.
 Also, as of current settings FRIDA does not enforce shared storage quotas, but this may change in future upgrades.
-The user folder's access permissions are set to user only.
+Access permissions on the user folder are set to user only.
 Depending on the groups a user is a member of, they may have access to multiple workspace folders.
-These folders have the group sticky bit set, so files created within them will automatically have the correct group ownership.
+These folders have the group special ([SGID](https://www.redhat.com/sysadmin/suid-sgid-sticky-bit)) bit set, so files created within them will automatically have the correct group ownership.
 All group members will have read and execute rights.
 Note, however, that group write access is masked, so users that wish to make their files writable by other group members should change permissions by using the `chmod g+w` command.
 All other security measures dictated by the nature of your data, are the responsibility of the end users.

 In addition to access to shared storage, compute nodes provide also an even smaller amount of local storage.
 The amount varies per node and may change with FRIDA's future updates.
 Local storage is intended as scratch space, the corresponding path is created on a per job basis at job start and purged as soon as the job ends.